 A Full Panel Includes:

 If your doctor will not test you for a thyroid condition but you believe you may have one, or if they won’t run all the tests you need, you could also explore ordering your own from online lab services.
 These are accurate and simple to use.

 Diagnosed?
 Get The Right Treatment For You

 It is also important to note that having Hashimoto’s can cause results to move up and down, therefore, you may see moving results.
 You may also be told that you ‘only have a borderline’ thyroid issue, but if you’re feeling very unwell, a trial of treatment can be given to see if it helps.

-Friends and family of those with hypothyroidism should know that whilst a good quality of life can be achieved with a thyroid condition, many go on to live a forever-altered life.
+Friends and family of those with hypothyroidism should know that whilst a good quality of life can be achieved with a thyroid condition, some go on to live a forever-altered life.
 It can be classed as a disability.
 See my category for those who know someone with a thyroid condition here, and my book for our friends and family here.

-For many thyroid patients, they still live with symptoms and effects of their thyroid condition, despite being on medication for it, so delving deeper in to why is something you can do this month.
+For many thyroid patients, they still live with symptoms and effects of their thyroid condition, despite being on medication for it, so delving deeper into why is something you can do this month.
 We can live a good quality life with hypothyroidism.

 If you’ve just been diagnosed, check out these common FAQ’s and answers:

 - What is hypothyroidism?